• Honoured Artist of Russia (2002)

 • Recipient of the Medal of the Order For Services to the Fatherland, 1st class (2020)

-Pianist Irina Soboleva’s credo that “a concert master is not just an accompanist but a creative partner with the same rights as the soloist” developed during her studies at the Rimsky-Korsakov Conservatoire (from which she graduated with distinction) when associating with the wonderful musicians and teachers Dmitry Svetozarov and Yevgeny Shenderovich.
+Pianist Irina Soboleva’s credo that “a concertmaster is not just an accompanist but a creative partner on a par with the soloist” emerged during her studies at the Rimsky-Korsakov Leningrad State Conservatory (from which she graduated with distinction) and when associating with the wonderful musicians and teachers Dmitry Svetozarov and Yevgeny Shenderovich.

-The pianist frequently performs in concert, appearing with Mariinsky Theatre soloists at the Great and Small Halls of the St Petersburg Philharmonic and touring to many countries throughout the world.
+The pianist frequently performs in concert, appearing with Mariinsky Theatre soloists at the Grand and Small halls of the St Petersburg Philharmonia and touring to many countries throughout the world.

 On several occasions Irina Soboleva has performed with the Mariinsky Opera in Germany, Italy, Portugal, France, Japan, Israel and the USA among other nations; she has been involved in the Stars of the White Nights festival in St Petersburg, the Moscow Easter Festival, the Mikkeli Festival and the Gergiev Festival in Rotterdam.

-The pianist is also engaged in teaching; since 2012 she has taught at the St Petersburg State Rimsky-Korsakov Conservatoire (faculty of accompanist art).
-She is a jury member at various international competitions and runs master-classes in Russia and abroad.
+The pianist is also engaged in teaching: since 2012 she has taught at the Rimsky-Korsakov St Petersburg State Conservatory, Department of Concert Mastership; she is a jury member for several international competitions and runs masterclasses in Russia and abroad.